 Outdoor learning has been proven to increase academic performance, self-esteem, relationship with peers, conflict resolution, problem solving, motivation to learn, teamwork, child development, a love of nature, behaviour and physical, mental and emotional health.

 Opportunities for children to access natural environments are diminishing, due to safety concerns, increased traffic, lack of open green spaces, technology and parental worries.
 This is resulting in nature-deficit disorder, which can diminish the use of senses, cause difficulties in paying attention and results in higher rates of physical and mental illnesses.
-Therefore, Westminster Primary Academy aim to combat this by delivering curriculum-based lesson outdoors and providing children with opportunities to learn in natural environments as much as possible.
+Therefore, Westminster Primary Academy aims to combat this by delivering curriculum-based lessons outdoors and providing children with opportunities to learn in natural environments as much as possible.

 Our outdoor area offers a variety of equipment which provides physical challenges that develop balance, hand to eye coordination, climbing confidence, upper and lower body strength, core stability and gross motor skills.
 We also have an outdoor classroom, to facilitate learning outside.
 In addition to this, we have a pond and a firepit.
 Our outdoor space is an enticing and thrilling place for children to learn in a natural and holistic way.

 We have installed a pond, which offers children a chance to discover, explore and examine new creatures and habitats.